 As I approached the curb that I made over $200 the week prior picking, I was pleased to see that this wasteful person has yet again thrown out so many useful items that I could either resale or even end up donating to The Purple Heart.
 As I went through his trash, with gloves on because it smelled like cat piss, a short male approached me from the driveway of the house I was seeking treasures at.

-He ordered one of his officers to Terry Frisk me against the car.
-The officer was putting his hands in my pockets and came across a utility, blunt tipped knife that would later be referred to as a “Dagger styled blade.”
+He ordered one of his officers to Terry frisk me against the car.
+The officer was putting his hands in my pockets and came across a blunt tipped utility knife that would later be referred to as a “dagger styled blade.”
 To make the story shorter, I went on to cite case law and laws about how the Terry frisk was unlawful, the man whose trash I was picking didn’t tell the officers of any crime I was committing!
 I told the searching officer that I did not consent.
 Twice.
 He shoved me the second time, “Shut up!” later asking me if I knew that he “had to search me.”

 Of course he didn’t have to search me, and he knew it.
-Officer Jeff Thrash threw my ID into one of my neighbor’s lawns and told me to get lost.
+Officer Jeff Thrash threw my ID into one of my neighbor’s lawn and told me to get lost.
 He denied me a property receipt.
 He said in court that I was told that I could pick it up the following morning.
 False.
 He said that I wasn’t getting my knife back.
 He displayed it in the front of his utility belt as he went on to try to convince me that I was in the wrong.
-(It was a $45 Gerber knife with a kydex sheath.)
+(It was a $45 Gerber knife with a Kydex sheath.)

 My court date was set back twice.
-The second time they noticed they failed to subpoena the Amtrak Officer, twice.
+The second time they noticed they failed to subpoena the Amtrak officer, twice.
 Today I was found guilty of disorderly conduct.
 The fine is about $300, but shoots up to about $600 for “fees.”
 For what!?
 Questioning the officers actions and basic knowledge of the law?

 The Amtrak Officer Ted Tsinarglov and Jeffery Thrash both lied in court about my demeanor during the incident.
-Claiming I was “irate and swearing” which an officer who was not sworn into my case interjected to the Judge that breaking a city ordinance and being “irate” subjects me to a Terry Frisk.
+Claiming I was “irate and swearing” which an officer who was not sworn into my case interjected to the judge that breaking a city ordinance and being “irate” subjects me to a Terry frisk.
 The 4th amendment is dead in Drexel Hill, Upper Darby Township, Pennsylvania, which is right outside of Philadelphia.